awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 (1 row)
 ```

-### ALTER ENUM for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.AlterEnum"></a>
+### ALTER ENUM for RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.AlterEnum"></a>

-Amazon RDS for PostgreSQL versions 9\.6\.2 and 9\.5\.6 and higher support the ability to alter enumerations\.
-This feature is not available in other versions on Amazon RDS\.
+PostgreSQL supports creating and altering enumerations\.
+To learn more, see

 The following code shows an example of altering an enum value\.